 When running an idea management campaign which receives a significant amount of submissions, one of the most crucial steps is the expert evaluation stage.
 Without properly scoring the relevant ideas, focus may be put on ideas which are either impractical or which require too many resources to develop, instead of on ideas which can provide a positive ROI.

-The score card evaluation method enables defining criteria with different weight according which the idea will be evaluated.
+The score card method enables defining idea evaluation criteria with different weight according which the idea will be evaluated.
 Criteria can be defined in various ways, and can be generic (like Time to Market, Implementation efforts, Risk, etc.) or organization specific.
 As the scorecard is an essential element of any idea evaluation process, providing the innovation manager with the most effective and efficient tools possible is of paramount importance.

 The question that arises when I discuss this with my clients is whether they should use a different scorecard for each individual campaign, or one unified scorecard to evaluate ALL campaigns.
 There are advantages to each option: